namitagad/nga-blog/source/_posts/mergency-Funds-Don’t-keep-idle.md

 Have you heard about an overdraft facility?
 It is like availing a loan against some security and the most commonly and easily available overdraft without much paperwork is against fixed deposits.
 You may call it ‘Loan against Fixed Deposit’ as the fixed deposit receipt is required to be submitted to the bank as a security for this overdraft (OD) facility.
 Let’s try to understand this with the below numbers:

-I.  Let’s assume you have maintained a balance of Rs.5 lacs in your bank account for contingencies.
-Below table gives the interest you will earn out of it for the next 12 months:
+I.  Let’s assume you have maintained a balance of Rs.5Lacs in your bank account for contingencies.
+Below table gives the interest you will earn out of it for the next 12months:

 <table>